jswift24/claude-swap/README.md

 # Kimicc

-A bridge that lets you use Claude Code CLI with [Kimi K2.5](https://www.kimi.com/ai-models/kimi-k2-5) on [AWS Bedrock](https://aws.amazon.com/bedrock/) as the AI backend.
+Run Claude Code CLI with a 90% discount by using [Kimi K2.5](https://www.kimi.com/ai-models/kimi-k2-5) on [AWS Bedrock](https://aws.amazon.com/bedrock/) as the AI backend.

 ## Quick Start